For solo operators

 Inside a company

-You run a function alone.
+Or you run a function solo inside a company.
 Enablement, ops, marketing, whatever the org calls it.
 The headcount never came; the targets did.
-AI is the only way the work fits in the week.
+Same playbook, different boss.

 Same workflows.
 Same kits.
 The framing shifts, the work doesn't.